Moving to Estonia Guide

 The country’s heritage and cultural identity include traditional Estonian costumes, folk singing and dancing which are practiced and celebrated during festive occasions.
 Although historically there have been many religious impositions, today most Estonians don’t practice any specific religion.

-Estonia suffered greatly through many wars, with an estimated 7.3 per cent of the population killed during the Second World War and later during the Soviet War, around 10 per cent were later deported to Soviet labour camps.
+Estonia suffered greatly through many wars, with an estimated 7.3 percent of the population killed during the Second World War and later during the Soviet War, and around 10 percent were later deported to Soviet labour camps.

-In 1918, shortly after World War I, Estonia declared their independence – 24th February is the official Estonian Independence Day.
-However, in 1940 the Soviet Union and Nazi Germany occupied Estonia for short periods, yet Estonia triumphed, regaining their independence in 1991.
-It is believed that Estonians sung their way to freedom and perhaps this portends to why folk music has remained so cherished in the culture – Estonia is thought to have the world’s largest folk song collection.
+In 1918, shortly after World War I, Estonia declared its independence – 24th February is the official Estonian Independence Day.
+However, in 1940 the Soviet Union and Nazi Germany occupied Estonia for short periods, yet Estonia triumphed, regaining its independence in 1991.
+It is believed that Estonians sang their way to freedom and perhaps this portends to why folk music has remained so cherished in the culture – Estonia is thought to have the world’s largest folk song collection.

 Despite their tragic past, more recently, in 2004, Estonia joined the European Union and NATO.
 Shortly after, Estonia became the first country to implement online voting and gave rise to the virtual technology that is Skype.
 Modern Estonia is flourishing, whilst keeping its roots heavily grounded in tradition.